tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 : The serialized and encrypted ClientHelloInner structure, encrypted using HPKE as described in {{send-ech}}.

+When offering the "encrypted_client_hello" extension in its ClientHelloOuter, the client MUST also offer an empty "encrypted_client_hello" extension in its ClientHelloInner, wherever applicable.
+(This requirement is not applicable when the extension is generated as described in {{grease-extensions}}.)

-When the client-facing server accepts ECH, it does not send this extension.
-When it rejects, it adds an "encrypted_client_hello" extension to EncryptedExtensions with the following structure as the payload:
+When the client offers the "encrypted_client_hello" extension, the server MAY include an "encrypted_client_hello" extension in its EncryptedExtensions message with the following payload:

 ~~~
     struct {
        ECHConfigs retry_configs;
-    } ServerEncryptedCH;
+    } ServerECH;
 ~~~

 retry_configs